 Get my free SVG cut files and patterns for the Hot Mess Canvas

-Still, my hot mess canvases came out fine I think!
-The Christmas tree one is my favorite.
+Still, my hot mess canvases came out fine!
+The Christmas tree canvas is my favorite.
 And what I love about them is no vinyl left on them — it’s just canvas and paint.
-Now that they’re done, one will go in our entry way for the holidays and the other is going up in my craft room!
+Now that they’re done, one will go in our entryway for the holidays and the other is going up in my craft room!
 And I think these would make great gifts, too.

 If you make one of these crazy hot mess canvases, please share a photo in our Facebook group, or tag me on social media with #makershowandtell and #jennifermaker.